jontunjon/go-movies/README.md

 ```
 A working installation of [minikube](https://kubernetes.io/docs/tasks/tools/install-minikube/).

-Clone this repo into your $GO_PATH/src folder.
+Clone this repo into your $GOPATH/src folder.
-Use this command to check your current GO_PATH:
+Use this command to check your current GOPATH:
 ```bash
 go env
 ```